guozanhua/waiter/README.md

 ## To Do

-- fix players not seeing each others after map change
 - implement most of the network events
 - moar async
 - Fork an observation server (connects to a game as spectator, broadcasts the game data to spectators with optional delay)